-Whether you’re a buyer or seller, you always face the possibility of getting scammed each time you use the OfferUp app.
+Whether you’re a buyer or seller, like any other online sales platform, you always face the possibility of getting scammed each time you use the OfferUp app.
 This is because scammers on Offerup know how to navigate the site and have plenty of ways to trick you out of your money and info.

 Knowing how to identify common OfferUp scams is key to spotting the red flags and protecting yourself throughout the buying or selling experience.

 Some of the more common types of scams to watch for include:

 Scammers fronting as real buyers will sometimes send the seller a phony check to complete the sale.
 Upon sending the check, they instruct the seller to use a portion of the total to cover shipping fees.
 Unfortunately, once the seller deposits the check, the scammer will call the seller (you) repeatedly to demand the seller wire the money back.

 If the seller refuses to follow directions, the scammer will usually begin to issue threats, which ultimately creates fear.
 When that seller gives in and wires the money, the scammer gets their cut, leaving the seller at a potentially major loss.
 This is because the check was fraudulent, and the wired money was pulled directly from the seller’s bank account balance.